extend windowing framework to allow multiple windows with menus

 state fields, and a reworked ClientFramework that implements the visual Frame

-#1 Updated by Matt Jones about 17 years ago
+#1 Updated by Matt Jones almost 18 years ago

 I have largely finished merging the MULTIDOC_BRANCH onto the head.
 This means